 Some posts contain compensated links.
 Please read this disclaimer for more info.

-Ready, Set, Plunge Underground: 8 Of The Best Caves In Croatia
+Let’s Head Underground To The Best Caves In Croatia

 Croatia is full of natural wonders.
 We’ve shared with you 16 of Croatia’s best beaches, and now it’s time we introduce you to some of the very best caves in Croatia.
 We’ve already shared Modric Cave, now here are eight more.
 If you’re interested in geology, archaeology, or simply want to gaze at the stunning beauty of Croatia’s underground, read on to discover the best locations to take the plunge (in no particular order)!

 Best Caves In Croatia #1: MODRA CAVE, Biševo

 The well-known Modra Špilja, also known as The Blue Grotto or The Blue Cave, can be visited in the Islet of Biševo.
 With the light rays from the sun penetrating the cave’s submerged entrance, it is brilliantly illuminated with blue light giving the waters a spectacular glow.

 It is referred to by many as the most attractive natural phenomena in the Adriatic sea.
 Book a tour with a reputable guide and see the stunning colors for yourself!

 Best Caves In Croatia #2: BAREDINE CAVE, Istria

 Baredine Cave is a real gem of Istria.
 Walkthrough the underground cave, admiring ancient stalagmites and stalactites and many other “sculptures” created naturally by water moving through the passages.
 While in the cave, stop to view the underground animal world – yes, animals have made this a habitat!